MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-participants-and-guests.md

 ## Chat in meetings

-This setting is a per-participant setting.
+This is a per-user and per-organizer policy.
 This setting controls whether meeting chat is allowed in the user's meeting.
 This setting doesn't apply to channel meetings.
-Once this meeting chat policy is applied to users, an organizer can't override this policy through meeting options.

 |Setting value |Behavior  |
 |---------|---------|
 |**Turn it on for everyone**     | All participants can write and view chat messages. |
 |**Turn it off for everyone**     | Meeting chat is turned off for all participants.  |
 |**Turn it on for everyone but anonymous users**     | Meeting chat write access is turned off for anonymous participants only.  |

+Once this meeting chat policy is applied to users, an organizer can't override this policy through meeting options.

+The most restrictive chat policy applies, for example:

+- If an organizer has Chat in meetings set to *Turn it off for everyone*, the per-organizer policy applies and no one will be able to chat.
+- If an organizer has Chat in meeting set to *Turn it on for everyone* or *Turn it on for everyone but anonymous users*, then the per-user policy applies and any users with *Turn it off for everyone* set will not be able to chat.

 <a name="bkparticipantsandguests"> </a>